Understanding Elastic and Inelastic Demand: A practical guide

 -

 Airline tickets: Airline tickets often exhibit elastic demand, especially during off-peak seasons.
-Consumers are more likely to postpone their travel plans or choose alternative modes of transportation if prices are high.
+Consumers are more likely to postpone their travel plans or choose alternative modes of transportation if prices are high And that's really what it comes down to..

 -